Disneyland's Mission to Mars opens in Tomorrowland. Designed in cooperation

 2011 film The Muppets.
 The Muppets find themselves unwittingly involved in an international crime

 Playing in front of Muppets Most Wanted is the Pixar short Party Central, the second short in the Monsters, Inc. franchise.
-The short focuses on Mike and Sulley who help their Oozma Kappa fraternity brothers throw
+The short focuses on Mike and Sulley who help their Oozma Kappa fraternity brothers throw a successful party.

 Walt Disney Productions release the live-action western Smith!, starring Glenn Ford.